Getting Started

 Single Zone V measurement for fast effective ISO testing without full metrics.

-Use Zone V Quick Mode when you want to:
+Use EI Only Mode when you want to:

 • Quickly verify your effective ISO for a film/developer combination